-Pokémon Rumble is an action adventure Pokémon video game for WiiWare, featuring real-time battling, similar to that of Smash TV.The game has a sequel, Pokémon Rumble Blast (Super Pokémon Rumble in Europe) on the Nintendo 3DS featuring all then-available Pokémonnote Keldeo, Meloetta, and Genesect are excluded and new game modes.The third game in the series, Pokémon Rumble U will be available for download in Japan on April 24.
-It will have all Pokémon from the first five generations, 4-player, and near-field communication, allowing interaction with separately purchased figures (Compare Skylanders).
+Pokémon Rumble is an action adventure Pokémon video game for WiiWare, featuring real-time battling, similar to that of Smash TV.The game has a sequel, Pokémon Rumble Blast (Super Pokémon Rumble in Europe) on the Nintendo 3DS featuring all then-available Pokémonnote Keldeo, Meloetta, and Genesect are excluded and new game modes.The third game in the series, Pokémon Rumble U is available for download in Japan.
+New features include Pokémon missing from Rumble Blast, 4-player, and near-field communication, allowing interaction with separately purchased figures (Compare Skylanders).

 Acrofatic: Snorlax with Body Slam.
 The attack causes the user to jump high into the air and land a few paces ahead.
 Similarly, Pignite/Emboar with Heat Crash, which uses the same animation.